kubernetes/kops/docs/instance_groups.md

   machineType: m4.large
   maxSize: 50
   minSize: 10
+  # You can manually set the maxPrice you're willing to pay - it will default to the onDemand price.
+  maxPrice: "1.0"
-  # add the mixed instance here
+  # add the mixed instance policy here
   mixedInstancesPolicy:
     instances:
+    - m4.xlarge
     - m5.large
     - m5.xlarge
     - t2.medium